 For more information, please visit www.kub.org and view our natural gas safety videos.
-[Follow the link under the Hot Topics Index on the home page.]
 Subjects include leak inspections, excavating, and more.
-Our website also has information on a variety of other topics, like replacing older natural gas connections and providing proper support for CSST (corrugated stainless steel tubing) at the meter.
+Our Natural Gas Safety section also has information on topics like replacing older natural gas connections, excess flow valves (EFVs), and providing proper support for CCST (corrugated stainless steel tubing) at the meter.